 - Day 4 : Salanfe-Mex and visit the village of Mex

 We warmly thank all the people who made this tour possible and for their outstanding welcome!
-This hike was organized in collaboration with the association of the tour des dents du midi, the Champéry tourist office and the Morgins tourist office.
+This hike was organized in collaboration with the association of the tour des dents du midi, the Champéry and Morgins tourist boards.